Mental Health Services: Southeast Human Service Center

 - Mental health services - behavioral/emotional

-- Direct therapy/counseling to individuals, couples, and families
+- Psychotherapy/counseling to children, adults, and families

-- Outreach counseling services to six-county region
+- Outreach therapy services to six-county region

 Mental Health Extended Care and Treatment Services